chipslays/container/README.md

 # 📦 DI Container

-Yet another dependency injection container implementation with PSR-11 compliant for PHP >8.0.
+Yet another implementation of dependency injection container with PSR-11 compliant for PHP >8.0.

 ## Installation